Hampton Roads Bridge-Tunnel

 Source: Hampton Roads Crossing Study, Final Supplemental Environmental Impact Statement (p.2-32)

-Two new tunnels will be constructed upstream of the current tunnels, and placed 50 feet deeper, to reduce existing delays and accommodate growth beyond the existing 100,000 vehicles/day in the summer.
-All existing spans will be replaced, but the existing tunnels will be retained.
+Two new tunnels were constructed upstream of the current tunnels, and placed 50 feet deeper, to reduce existing delays and accommodate growth beyond the existing 100,000 vehicles/day in the summer.
+All existing bridge spans above the water were replaced, while the existing underground tunnels were retained.

-In addition, a third lane plus a drivable shoulder will be added in each direction on I-64.
-On the north end of the Hampton Roads Bridge-Tunnel, widening will extend up to Settlers Landing Road in Hampton.
-On the south end in Norfolk, widening will extend to the I-564 interchange.
-In an emergency, vehicles will be able to use four lanes of traffic in each direction between Norfolk-Hampton.
-If the eastbound I-64 lanes are reversed for hurricane evacuation, vehicles will be able to use eight lanes going north to Hampton.
+In addition, a third lane plus a drivable shoulder was added in each direction on I-64.
+On the north end of the Hampton Roads Bridge-Tunnel, widening was extended up to Settlers Landing Road in Hampton.
+On the south end in Norfolk, widening reached the I-564 interchange.
+In an emergency, vehicles should be able to use four lanes of traffic in each direction between Norfolk-Hampton.
+If the eastbound I-64 lanes are reversed for hurricane evacuation, vehicles were expected to use eight lanes going north to Hampton.

 the final decision to expand the Hampton Roads Bridge-Tunnel created an 8-lane tunnel with initially 6-lane connections on north and south ends